qooxdoo/qxl.dialog/README.md

 [![Build Status](https://travis-ci.com/qooxdoo/qxl.dialog.svg?branch=master)](https://travis-ci.com/qooxdoo/qxl.dialog)

->Notes: The code has been migrated from the [cboulanger/qx-contrib](https://github.com/cboulanger/qx-contrib-Dialog) repository and has a new namespace `qxl.dialog` .
+>Notes: The code of this package originates from the [cboulanger/qx-contrib](https://github.com/cboulanger/qx-contrib-Dialog) repository and has been moved to the new namespace `qxl.dialog`.
 It only works with the new JavaScript compiler and qooxdoo version 6.
-See [below](#) for how to migrate.
+See [below](#migrating-from-cboulangerqx-contrib-dialog) for instructions how to migrate your code.

 A set of often used dialog widgets for the qooxdoo framework.